cvmfs/doc-cvmfs/docs/cpt-configure.rst

 In a typical installation, a handful of parameters need to be set in /etc/cvmfs/default.local.
-Most likely, this is the list of repositories (``CVMFS_REPOSITORIES``), HTTP proxies (see
-Section [sct:config:network]), and perhaps the cache directory and the cache quota (see Section [sct:config:cache]) In a few cases, one might change a parameter for a specific domain or a specific repository, provide an exclusive cache for a specific repository (see Section [sct:config:cache]).
+Most likely, this is the list of repositories (``CVMFS_REPOSITORIES``), HTTP proxies (see :ref:sct_network`), and perhaps the cache directory and the cache quota (see :ref:sct_cache`) In a few cases, one might change a parameter for a specific domain or a specific repository, provide an exclusive cache for a specific repository (see :ref:sct_cache`).
 For a list of all parameters, see Appendix [apx:parameters].

 The .conf and .local configuration files are key-value pairs in the form ``PARAMETER=value``.
 They are sourced by /bin/sh.
 Hence, a limited set